 Although you might work hard to make sure all of your content in WordPress is golden, sometimes you need to make changes.
-Perhaps you decide that a specific word works better than the original.
-Regardless of why, it may be important to know how to change things using WordPress search and replace features.
+And when that time comes, you are going to want to make sure your website has a search and replace text option.

 Why Would You Need to Search and Replace Text?